 EDMONTON HOCKEY STOP #8: A BIG-SCREEN TV!

-Many Edmonton spots are excited to see the Edmonton Oilers back on the ice and will be displaying the games on their big screens, and they are eager to welcome back fellow hockey fans.
+Many Edmonton spots are excited to see Canadian teams back on the ice and will be displaying the games on their big screens, and they are eager to welcome back fellow hockey fans.
 We’ve got a list of venues to Watch the NHL Playoffs in Edmonton.